ITC-CRIB/user-manual/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Geospatial computing platform's user manual's documentation!
+Welcome to the Geospatial computing platform's user manual!
 =======================================================================

+This manual contains various information about the platform, such as how to use it, what to look out for, what is possible and what are the limitations.

 .. toctree::
    :maxdepth: 1